MicrosoftDocs/learn/learn-pr/quantum/run-algorithms-quantum-hardware-azure-quantum/includes/5-use-quantum-development-kit-create-qsharp-applications.md

 ### Implement an oracle

-Since this is just a demonstration, we're going to solve a trivial task.
+Because this is just a demonstration, we're going to solve a trivial task.
 You're going to give an integer as input to the oracle, and then use the quantum computer to find this integer.

-1. First you need to implement a marking oracle that takes an integer as input and marks the basis state that corresponds to that integer.
+1. First, you need to implement a marking oracle that takes an integer as input and marks the basis state that corresponds to that integer.
 You can do this using the following operation: